 Also, as Zermatt is a car-free village, it makes the most sense to travel there by train.
 You just need to grab a seat by the window, make sure you have your camera handy and enjoy the views.

 Tips!
 Traveling around in Switzerland is very easy, thanks to the Swiss Travel Pass.
 If you want to visit more places you can purchase a pass for unlimited use for 3, 4, 8 or 15 days and be able to travel by rail, road, and waterway throughout the whole of Switzerland.
-It also includes many bonus benefits (such as a discount off mountain transportation in Zermatt, free admissions to museums, discount on mountain excursions and more).
+It also includes many bonus benefits (such as a discount off mountain transportation in Zermatt, free admissions to museums, discounts on mountain excursions and more).

 2. Admire the Matterhorn (the Toblerone mountain)